crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 Write a suite of HITs on Mechanical Turk to test behavioral economic theories by implementing a set of games like the "ultimatum game".
 In this game two people are paired up.
 (They can communicate with each other, but otherwise they’re anonymous to each other.)
 They’re given $10 to divide between them, according to this rule: One person (the proposer) decides, on his own, what the split should be (fifty-fifty, seventy-thirty, or whatever).
 He then makes a take-it-or-leave-it offer to the other person (the responder).
 The responder can either accept the offer, in which case both players pocket their respective shares of the cash, or reject it, in which case both players walk away empty-handed.
 See more details in "The Wisdom of Crowds".
 Note that this requires pairing two people simultaneously or simulating their interactions.

-### Speech Recognition Systems

-Apple uses speech recognition systems for Siri.
-You can develop this technology for new languages.
-You need an [open source speech recognition system](http://kaldi-asr.org) and a bunch of training data.
-What sort of data?
-Audio files paired with their transcriptions.
-Where do you get data?
-Crowdsourcing!
-You can come up with ways of collecting data.
-You could gather data either through transcription of existing audio files, or `elicitation' where people read texts out loud and save recordings of it.
-You'll need to figure out how to do good quality control, to what extent the quality matters when you're training a speech recognition system for a new language.

-### Food Truck Tracker

-There are a lot of food trucks in Philly.
-Some of them are so awesome that they move to different locations on different days.
-They announce their whereabouts on Twitter or Facebook.
-Do they really expect us to keep track of where they all are?
-Why not have the crowd create a map of the current whereabouts of all the food trucks.
-How about having the crowd keep track of their menus and prices while you're at it?
-A good crowdsourcing platform to use for this project is [FieldAgent](https://www.fieldagent.net).
-FieldAgent gave me $2000 in credit, which I can share with students.

 ### Track the spread of the flu using social media

 Did you know that you can catch the flu from social media?
 Well, you can't.
 But you can use it as a tool to track the spread of certain diseases.
 You could try re-creating one of the publications by [this cool researcher](http://www.cs.jhu.edu/~mdredze/publications.php).
 What sorts of health problems do you think social media can give us information about?